Trismegiste/videodrome/README.md

 start wth the 2 interfaces 'JobInterface' (and its implementation FileJob) and 'Media' (and its 2 implementations MediaList and MediaFile).

 ## Todo
 Calling external software uses the Process component from Symfony.
-Since those softwares could change, it can brake this CLI.
+Since those softwares could change, it can break this CLI.
 I think a more abstract creation of process is needed.
 Perhaps an Abstract Factory design pattern with an injected external config could do the job...